Andrey885/RL_Maze/README.md

  ## Results

- Our approach called 'Mechanical' is implemented and compared with q-learning baseline provided by [ai-gym](https://github.com/MattChanTK/ai-gym).

  Here is the example of how the learned potential (left part) is derived after 150 iterations on the maze, depicted on the right part:

  <img src="https://github.com/Andrey885/RL_Maze/blob/master/picture.jpg" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="631" height="300" />